-Democratic strategist Steve Rosenthal argued in a Washington Post column today that America is becoming more liberal, despite conservatives’ oft-claimed “center-right nation” schtick.
+Democratic strategist Steve Rosenthal argued in a Washington Post column today that America is becoming more liberal.
 But how do you determine if a country is to the right or to the left on the political spectrum?
 Based on the party holding the White House?
 Based on who controls Congress?
 Party identification of voters?

 Political scientists have long argued about political eras in the United States.
 Conservative politics dominated post-WWI until the Great Depression when the country turned to government to solve massive unemployment, income inequality and other issues of the day.
 There is a general consensus that liberalism dominated the period roughly from 1932 until sometime in the 1970s with the book ends being FDR (at the start) and LBJ (or perhaps as late as Carter) at the other end.

-The evidence points to a shifting balance of power back to liberalism as left-leaning groups grow (Latinos, Asians, young voters) and right-leaning groups shrink (white and elderly voters).
-The demographic death spiral of the Republican Party has been written about extensively, and I won’t spend much time re-treading old water, but it is worth pointing out that unless the Republican Party adapts to the quickly shifting policy preferences of Americans, they are not going to be relevant on the national stage for much longer.
+The evidence points to a shifting balance of power back to liberalism as left-leaning groups grow (Latinos, Asians, young voters) and right-leaning groups shrink (white and rural voters).
+The demographic death spiral of the Republican Party has been written about extensively, and I won’t spend much time re-treading old water, but it is worth pointing out that unless the Republican Party adapts to the quickly shifting policy preferences of Americans, they are not going to be relevant on the national stage.

 Early polling for 2016 suggests that only the relatively moderate Chris Christie stands much of a chance against a potential Hillary Clinton candidacy, and that was before his bridge scandal put a black eye on his prospects.
 Conservative Paul Ryan could make a credible case but probably only if Hillary were to decide against a run.
 His lack of gravitas and politically far-right positions such as privatizing Medicare are liabilities.
 Backbenchers like Rick Santorum, Rand Paul and Ted Cruz have little chance of ever making it to the White House, unless there is an unprecedented tidal shift in the makeup of the electorate.

 Which gets us back to the original question: how do you determine if a country is to the right or to the left?
 Party labels can be useful but they don’t tell us the whole story.
 Richard Nixon, for instance, signed an executive order that created the EPA.
-He also signed the Clean Water Act and Clean Air Act, as well as proposed a national health care law that had similarities to both Romney’s Massachusetts plan and Obama’s Affordable Care Act.
+He also signed the Clean Water Act and Clean Air Act.
+He even proposed a national health care law that had similarities to both Romney’s Massachusetts plan and Obama’s Affordable Care Act.
 Nixon was arguably more liberal than Democrat Bill Clinton, at least on some issues, but was also a product of his time — an era where politics and policy outcomes favored government intervention.

 Another metric that can be used outside of just party identification of a president or Congress are the attitudes of voters themselves.
 Rosenthal’s piece brings attention to the fact that the country has dramatically shifted to the left on a number of critical issues.
 A majority of Americans now favor legalizing same-sex marriage and marijuana.
 Fifteen years ago, barely a third of voters supported either.
-Voters favor providing a pathway to citizenship for the country’s undocumented immigrant population.
-And support for common sense gun control measures such as universal background checks wins the support of over 90 percent of voters.
+Voters favor providing a pathway to citizenship for the country’s undocumented immigrant population, another reversal from past years.
+And support for gun control measures, such as universal background checks, wins the support of over 90 percent of voters.
 The shift in public opinion is a sharp contrast from the Republican Party’s position in Congress and in state houses across the country.